lordvlads77/3d-Dynamic-Portfolio/README.md

 from scratch. *-lordvlads77*

-*16/06/2024:* I continued working on the 3d implementation and it finally worked! it showwws it's aliveeeee!! the problem was and issue with class naming and therefore wrong serialization. *-lordvlads77*
+*16/06/2024:* I continued working on the 3d implementation and it finally worked! it showwws it's aliveeeee!! the problem was an issue with class naming and therefore wrong serialization. *-lordvlads77*

 *PD: I realize now that this is now more of a dev log and not much a changelog so I may change this in the future*